mathews-sunny/asset-tracking-application/README.md

   8. A user can add tracked asset via two methods : First one is by using the add asset form in the tracked assets tab.
 Validation is provided for these fields also.
   ![invalid asset](https://github.com/mathews-sunny/hahn-applicationprocess-application/blob/master/application%20screenshots/invalid%20asset.png?raw=true)

-  9. After giving valid data in the fields and click send, tracked assets will be updated.
+  9. After giving valid data in the fields and click send, tracked assets will be updated with the newly tracked asset.
   ![asset added](https://github.com/mathews-sunny/hahn-applicationprocess-application/blob/master/application%20screenshots/added%20asset.png?raw=true)

   10. Second method to add assets is more UI method!!
-We can make use of the Assets Lists tab which, list all the available assets, by clicking on add button we can add assets for tracking
+We can make use of the Assets Lists tab which lists all the assets which are not tracked by the particular user.
+By clicking on add button we can add the asset to the tracked assets list.
+The added asset will be removed from the all assets tab.
+Since the all assets data is fetched from Coincap API , more details on the asset could be displayed to the user as per need, here it is limited to only symbol, name and id.
   ![asset list](https://github.com/mathews-sunny/hahn-applicationprocess-application/blob/master/application%20screenshots/assets%20list.png?raw=true)

   11. In tracked assets tab , the remove button or the close button on the assets can be used to remove assets from tracking list.
+Removed asset will be displayed with the all assets instantly.
     ![remove asset](https://github.com/mathews-sunny/hahn-applicationprocess-application/blob/master/application%20screenshots/remove.png?raw=true)

   12. In the profile tab the user details, can be verified.
 And it provides a button to go back to main screen and check another user or create more users.